VistaoFootball/tactical-board/README.md

 # Tactics board
-Project for futsal Tactics board [preview](https://gljubojevic.github.io/tactics-board)
+Project for Football Tactics board [preview](https://gljubojevic.github.io/tactics-board)

 Reference for project is https://tactical-board.com/uk/mini-football
 **All features there are required here too**